 Now that you have finished reviewing the course material, please complete the Post Assessment test questions on the following pages.
 Once complete, select the "Submit Test" button to view number of correct answers.
 If you have met the requirement for number of correct answers, the 'View Certificate' button will display.
+In order to record completion in HITS, you will need to click the "View Certificate" button and digitally sign the Certificate of Completion.
 You will be prompted to print the digitally signed certificate for your records.
 If you would like to retake the test at any point, select the "Reset Test" button to clear your existing selections and restart the Post Assessment test.